noshavenovemba/networking/kubernetes/readme.txt

 daemonSet // ensures that all (or some) Nodes run a copy of a Pod PersistentVolume
-PVC (persistent volumes storage -> mount through PV claim)
+PVC (persistent volumes storage -> mount through PV claim) StorageClass // dynamically creates PVC (provisioner) no replication of statefull state

 --------- minikube service <name> ---------
 minikube start --driver=virtualbox --extra-config=kubeadm.ignore-preflight-errors=NumCPU --force --cpus=1